“Let’s not get into it. Why bring back shoddy memories…” chuckles my mom teasingly over the phone.

 When I asked her that this is not a possible solution for kids who cannot write properly yet, she said that smaller kids should be verbally instructed to inform their parents.

-“Regular reminders help creating a sense of being well-organised,” she concludes.
+“Regular reminders help to create a sense of being well-organised,” she concludes.

 3) Finish what you begin